Emergent non-trivial lattices for topological insulators: Dynamical Lieb lattice

+with the integration over the Brillouin zone.
+The vector $\vec{d}$ acts like an effective magnetic field and the corresponding Berry phase is given by $\pm 2\pi$.} Appearance of non-zero Berry phase makes the QBCP topologically stable.
+Moreover, at excess fermion filling $m=1/2$, the lower band is completely filled.
+The system remains insulating with the topological lower band filled.
+In this regard, the Lieb lattice is different from the honeycomb lattices where near the band crossing points (Dirac points), one has linear dispersion relations.
+Because of the presence of dispersive band at the crossing point, unlike Dirac point, the system is unstable towards topologically insulating states even for the introduction of very small spin-orbit coupling.

-We would like to point out that even if generation of {\it CH1} structures have been studied in depth in the literature with respect to different long-ranged models, or mixtures \cite{Lew2}, but possibility of the emergent lattice structures was not realized.
-Summarizing, in this section we have showed that, due to interaction-induced tunneling, one can dynamically generate topologically protected exotic lattices from simple geometry.
+We would like to point out that such emergent non-trivial lattice structures are not possible even if one realizes \textit{CH1}-structures in different systems such as dipolar systems or atomic mixtures \cite{Lew2}.
+Even in the Falicov-Kimball model, due to the absence of such inter-orbital hybridization, a {\textit CH1} structure can not give rise to a non-trivial lattice geometry for the mobile fermions.
+Summarizing, in this section we have shown that, due to interaction-induced tunneling, one can generate topologically protected exotic lattices starting from trivial geometries.

-\subsection{Proposed experimental realization}
+\section{Proposed experimental realization}